EddieBranigan/Dropin-demo/README.md

 A simple braintree server built in NodeJS with express framework and using the Braintree drop-in integration.

 # Setup instructions
-Install the packages from the package-json file by typing:
+Install the packages from the package-json file by typing into terminal:
-'''npm install'''
+'''npm install

+# Start the server
+Start the server by typing into terminal:
+''node app.js

 # Testing
 Testing in the Braintree sandbox environment can be done using testing card numbers provided in the Braintree developer docs located here: